 - distorted perception of time (time may be perceived as ‘standing still).

 - a sense of being ‘detached from reality’ (the psychological term for this is ‘derealization’)

 - transient, discrete and ephemeral periods of psychosis (Sperry uses the term ‘mini-psychoses’)

 SYMPTOMS OF HYPERAROUSAL IN ASCENDING ORDER OF INTENSITY :

-- constant feelings of being under threat and continuously being on the lookout for threats (unconsciously and consciously) ; the psychological term for this is hypervigilence
+- constant feelings of being under threat and continuously being on the lookout for threats (unconsciously and consciously); the psychological term for this is hypervigilance

-- speeding up of heart beat, increased blood pressure, shallower / increased rate of breathing (the psychological term for this is hyperventilation), increase in amount of glucose released into blood stream and consequently delivered to the muscles (collectively, this group of physiological responses is frequently referred to as the fight/flight response).
+- speeding up of heartbeat, increased blood pressure, shallower / increased rate of breathing (the psychological term for this is hyperventilation), increase in the amount of glucose released into the bloodstream and consequently delivered to the muscles (collectively, this group of physiological responses is frequently referred to as the fight/flight response).

-Significant stress giving rise to neurological changes that is repeated throughout childhood can, sadly, lead to long-term damage being done to the brain’s physical development (which can be learned about by clicking here).
+Significant stress giving rise to neurological changes that is repeated throughout childhood can, sadly, lead to long-term damage being done to the brain’s physical development.

-During a period of significant trauma the child may (unconsciously) adopt one or both forms of psychological protection.
-In the case of the latter, when the biological and emotional demands of the hyperaroused response cease to be sustainable, s/he may switch to the dissociatiated form of self-protection (again, this entire process is unconsciously orchestrated).
+During a period of significant trauma, the child may (unconsciously) adopt one or both forms of psychological protection.
+In the case of the latter, when the biological and emotional demands of the hyperaroused response cease to be sustainable, s/he may switch to the dissociated form of self-protection (again, this entire process is unconsciously orchestrated).

 David Hosier BSc Hons; MSc; PGDE(FAHE).